-I have been away from hearing news for the last two weeks, as I was busy with personal issues that required travelling.
-I was desperately grasping into news outlets to check out what was going on in my absence, to realize that nothing actually changes but to the worse.
+I have been away from hearing news for the last two weeks, as I was busy with personal issues that required traveling.
+I was desperately grasping into news outlets to check out what was going on in my absence, to realize that nothing changes but for the worse.
 After two weeks of absence, news on killing from all direction is just what is ongoing.
 In Syria, Iraq, Palestine, elsewhere.
 People are killing each other.
-It is no longer an issue of occupation for Palestine.
-Alternatively, the issue of the infidels to Daesh and its allies, or the Ikhwan and the Sissi followers.
+It is no longer an issue of occupation of Palestine.
+Alternatively, the problem of the infidels to Daesh and its allies, or the Ikhwan and the Sissi followers.
 It is about anyone who is different from you.
-The killing of a Palestinian boy by Nusra or Daesh in Syria is not different from the killing of the Copt in Egyptian suburbs, and it is not of any difference from the killings among Palestinians in a street fight over a photo on Facebook or a quarrel in a wedding.
+The killing of a Palestinian boy by Nusra or Daesh in Syria is not distinct from the murder of the Copt in Egyptian suburbs, and it is not of any difference from the killings among Palestinians in a street fight over a photo on Facebook or a quarrel in a wedding.

 There is this mutual sense of tribal and expulsion mentality that is forming what we witness today.
-It is not about a religion or an ethnicity; it is just about ones tribe and ownership to a certain status or power.
+It is not about religion or an ethnicity; it is just about one’s tribe and ownership of an individual status or power.

 The amount of hatred that is existing among people is a natural outcome of tribal thinking that is engraved in our education and culture.
 The rise of Daesh is not a work of a genius; it is a natural consequence of our upbringing as Arab Muslim nations.
-The abuse we are seeing in using historical names and incidents to justify the terror they are enforcing, is also a result of our ignorance as people in our history and figures.
-No wonder why as well… our education is based on memorizing and our upbringing is based on obedience to the “father power”, the teacher, the mufti, the imam … we never use our education for knowledge, but for blind following to what they dictated us on.
-This is why daesh has managed to expand.
-That is why there are so many as such as daesh that are spreading.
-It is easy to mobilize, because we are a nation of ignorant people who gained the most in repletion and memorizing.
+The abuse we are seeing in using old names and incidents to justify the terror they are enforcing is also a result of our ignorance of people in our history and figures.
+No wonder why as well… our education is based on memorizing, and our upbringing is based on obedience to the “father power,” the teacher, the mufti, the imam … we never use our education for knowledge, but for the blind following to what they dictated us on.
+This is why Da’esh has managed to expand.
+That is why there are so many as such as Daesh that are spreading.
+It is easy to mobilize because we are a nation of ignorant people who gained the most in repletion and memorizing.
 Thinking, analyzing and critical observation is still resisted.

-What stopped me in today’s articles, and seemed like a good change, but surrounded with cloudy questions was an article translated from Hebrew about Khaled Mishaal ( Hamas top leader) declaring some time ago that Hamas is ready to recognize Israel and make peace.
+What stopped me in today’s articles, and seemed like a real change, but surrounded by cloudy questions was an article translated from Hebrew about Khaled Meshaal ( Hamas top leader) declaring some time ago that Hamas is ready to recognize Israel and make peace.
 The Israeli writer was critical and somewhere maybe was weary, not in the analysis but in the idea that this could be possible.

-As I was thinking if Mishaal’s announcement has to do with the current situation of the upcoming municipality elections, which is very possible.
-Such elections is the last resort for the thirst of power these people want to have (both Fateh and Hamas).
-As Erekat was also announcing some “talks” possibilities, Mishaal daring declaration might be timely in this sense.
+As I thought if Meshaal’s announcement has to do with the current situation of the upcoming municipality elections, which is very possible.
+Such elections are the last resort for the thirst of power these people want to have (both Fateh and Hamas).
+As Erekat was also announcing some “talks” possibilities, Meshaal bold declaration might be timely in this sense.

-The only way out for us, is to start reading the reality with a critical and observing eye that can bring us a step forward to peace.
-Not the political peace that is consumed as a notion, but peace for us people.
+The only way out for us is to start reading the reality with a critical and observing eye that can bring us a step forward to peace.
+Not the political order that is consumed as a notion, but peace for us people.
 Palestinians, who are so distracted, shattered, bleeding in so many obstructions and frustrations, we no longer realize what we are.